Streppel/grpc-k8s-loadbalancing/README.md

 Quick and dirty experiment to see how gRPC clients interact with different types of kubernetes services.
+The main goal here is to analyze load balancing capabilities.

 # How to run
 ```bash